L.I. Youth Football Camp

 The camp will also include segments of “position-specific” time periods devoted to further development in the areas of offense, defense, and special teams for each of our campers.

 For young athletes in Nassau County, a great opportunity to do just that will soon take place in their own backyard.
-L.I.Y.F Youth Football Player Academy Camp will be at a Cedar Creek Park in Seaford, New York – youth players aged 5-10 will have the opportunity to receive top instruction on the football fundamentals of offense, defense, and special teams.
+Long Island Youth Football Camp will be at a Cedar Creek Park in Seaford, New York – youth players aged 7-10 will have the opportunity to receive top instruction on the football fundamentals of offense, defense, and special teams.

 The Next Level